enterstudio/pulse-sdk-html5-2.x-plugin-videojs/docs/options-settings.md

 * `width` : &lt;number>  Width in pixels of the video area where ads should be shown.
 * `referrerUrl` : &lt;string>  Overrides the HTTP header's referrer property.
 * `linearSlotSize` : &lt;number>  Overrides the number of linear ads per slot.
 Using this affects the predictability of the Ooyala Pulse forecast functionality.
 Use with caution.
+* `enforceCacheBusting` : &lt;Boolean> If set to false, a randomized cache busting parameter is not added to VAST 2.0 tracking URLs which are missing the [CACHEBUSTING] macro.
+If not set, or set to true (default), the parameter is added.
+* `useVASTSkipOffset` : &lt;Boolean> If set to true, skip offset information provided in third party VAST tickets determines the skip behaviour of third party ads.
+If not set, or set to false (default), the insertion policy configured in Pulse determines the skip behaviour instead.
+* `seekMode` : &lt;[OO.Pulse.SeekMode](http://pulse-sdks.ooyala.com/pulse-html5/latest/OO.Pulse.html#.SeekMode)> Determines how the ad session behaves when the viewer seeks past one or more ad breaks.
+If not provided, it defaults to `IGNORE.